 Parent-teacher conferences are typically scheduled over several days in November (Fall term) and March (Spring term).
 The exact days differ strictly by grade level: elementary schools hold theirs on specific dates, while middle and high schools hold theirs on separate consecutive days to accommodate parents with multiple children.
 Students usually observe early dismissal on these conference days.

-Data Source: This calendar is based on projected dates derived from historical NYC Department of Education scheduling patterns.
-It is intended for planning purposes only.
+Data Source: This calendar is based on projected dates derived from historical NYC Public Schools (DOE) scheduling patterns.

-Disclaimer: This website is not affiliated with, endorsed by, or connected to the NYC Department of Education (DOE) or the New York State Education Department (NYSED).
-For the most current and official calendar, please visit schools.nyc.gov/calendar.
+Disclaimer: This website is not affiliated with, endorsed by, or connected to NYC Public Schools (DOE) or the New York State Education Department (NYSED).
+For the most current and official calendar, please visit www.schools.nyc.gov.

 Dates are subject to change.
 Religious holiday dates are approximate and based on projected lunar calendar calculations.